We PERFORM together

 As with dancers, musicians have their privileged place in the world of physiotherapy, and understanding their professional needs allows me to treat each musician in a personalized way and teach them how to prevent injury.

-What happens when a dancer gets injured?
+What happens when a performer, dancer, or musician gets injured?

-The big question is how can we treat the injury without worsening the condition, to allow the orients to enjoy the masterpiece and still, avoid the pain?
+The big question is how can we treat the injury without worsening the condition, to allow the orients to enjoy the masterpiece and still avoid the pain?

 This whole science requires much knowledge and experience from the therapist's side.